 - the national or public security and the data controller's interests not to provide the information override the data subject's interests;

-- the establishment, exercise, or defence of legal claims and the data controller's interests not to provide the information override the data subject's interests; or
+- the establishment, exercise, or defense of legal claims and the data controller's interests not to provide the information override the data subject's interests; or

 - the confidential transfer of personal data to public bodies.

 - take appropriate measures for the protection of data subject's legitimate interests, including the provision of information outlined in Article 13(1) and (2) of the GDPR in an accurate, transparent, intelligible, and easily accessible manner, in a clear and plain language; and

 - in most cases notify the data subject in writing of their reasons for not providing the information.